Poolitzer/poolitzer.github.io/_pages/methods.md

 ### LogIn

 You should use this method if you already have created an account and know its access_token.
+It returns an [Account object](#account).

 * access_token